Date of birth

 Early Life of Naik Jadunath Singh

-Born in Khajuri village of Shahjahanpur district, Naik Jadunath Singh was a son of a poor farmer Sri Birbal Singh Rathore and Smt Jamuna Kanwar.
+Born in the Khajuri village of Shahjahanpur district, Naik Jadunath Singh was a son of a poor farmer Sri Birbal Singh Rathore and Smt Jamuna Kanwar.
 He was one of the eight siblings- seven boys and a girl.
-He did not have access to good school education and up till 4th class, he attended the village school.
+He did not have access to good school education and up till the 4th class, he attended the village school.
 To contribute to the family, he worked in the fields too in addition to his regular schooling.
-He was well known in his village as a wrestling champion who would often take on the rogue elements of the society.
+He was well known in his village as a wrestling champion who would often take on the rogue elements of society.

 Military Career of Naik Jadunath Singh

 On 21 Nov 1941, at the Regimental centre Fatehgarh, Naik Jadunath Singh was enrolled in the 7th Rajput Regiment.
 After completing his training, he joined the 1st Battalion.
 He took part in World War II also, proving his bravery and mettle.
 He was promoted to the rank of Lance Naik after about 6 years of service.
 His unit was deployed in J&K in Dec 1947 to take part in the ongoing war with Pakistan after it had attacked Kashmir in Oct 1947.

 On 28 Oct 1947, India officially declared that it would help J&K against the attack on Pakistan.
 Pakistan made simultaneous attacks on many fronts and Taindhar in the Naushera sector was one such front.
 It was a very important move for the enemy as it could have paved the way for them to take over the control of the Srinagar airfield.
 On 01 Feb 1948, India’s 50 Para brigade attacked Naushera and gained control over it whereas Pakistani soldiers suffered heavy casualties and had to retreat.